Moths of North Carolina

 Habitats and Life History

-Larval Host Plants: Larvae have apparently not been observed in the wild.
-Larvae reared by Ferguson (1969) fed on Sweetgum (Liquidambar styraciflua). - View
+Larval Host Plants: Larvae have apparently not been observed in the wild, but were reared in captivity by Ferguson (1969) fed on Sweetgum (Liquidambar styraciflua). - View

 Observation Methods: Adults come well to blacklights, but we have no records from bait or from flowers.